fuhengwu2021/distributedai/chapter7-sglang-and-advanced-inference-architectures/main.md

 # Chapter 7: SGLang and Advanced Inference Architectures

+In the previous chapter, we covered vLLM, which uses model parallelism (TP/PP/DP/EP) to distribute large models across GPUs. vLLM excels at high-throughput workloads with large batches and is optimized for models that require multiple GPUs just to fit in memory.

+But what if you need ultra-low latency for interactive chat applications?
+Or what if your models fit on a single GPU but you need to handle thousands of concurrent requests with session persistence?
+That's where SGLang comes in.
 This chapter introduces SGLang's distributed inference architecture, focusing on router-based request routing, prefill/decode disaggregation, and multi-node coordination.
-Unlike vLLM's model parallelism (TP/PP/DP), SGLang emphasizes request-level routing and workload disaggregation for high-QPS, low-latency distributed inference.
+Unlike vLLM's model parallelism approach, SGLang emphasizes request-level routing and workload disaggregation for high-QPS, low-latency distributed inference.

 ## Introduction to SGLang and Setup